Contact Us for a Free Consultation (213) 542-0979

 Another thing that I look at – if I'm being honest – I look at the prosecutor that they have running the EDP court.

-If the prosecutor or prosecutors in there are not reasonable, too harsh, not fair – and if you have the judge not getting involved in the cases where the judge won't undercut them – then maybe that's not the best EDP program.
+If the prosecutor or prosecutors are not reasonable, too harsh, or not fair—and if the judge does not get involved in cases where the judge won't undercut them—then maybe that's not the best EDP program.

-Maybe you need to take a different approach and just skip the EDP court altogether, and I do that in a lot of cases in Los Angeles County and I get to a prosecutor that is fair-minded, reasonable and is going to take some time to look at the case and consider our arguments.
+Maybe you need to take a different approach and skip the EDP court altogether.
+I do that in a lot of cases in Los Angeles County, and I get to a prosecutor who is fair-minded and reasonable and will take some time to look at the case and consider our arguments.

-So, I don't always go to the EDP court.
-I don't think all defense attorneys do.
-If you have a case pending in the criminal court and you're wondering is the EDP court for me, obviously your best bet is to get in front of a great criminal defense attorney who has dealt with cases in the particular court that they're using as the EDP court.
+So, I only sometimes go to the EDP court, and I think only some defense attorneys do.
+If you have a case pending in the criminal court and you're wondering if the EDP court is for you, your best bet is to get in front of a great criminal defense attorney who has dealt with cases in the particular court they're using as the EDP court.

-An attorney who knows what prosecutors are in there, knows whether they're fair, knows whether they're going to be harsh with your case or not, and also knows the judge, because a lot of times the judges can help out these EDP courts and give a good resolution on the case that the prosecutor simply refused to give.
+An attorney who knows what prosecutors are in there knows whether they're fair, knows whether they're going to be harsh with your case or not, and also knows the judge because a lot of times, the judges can help out these EDP courts and give a good resolution on the case that the prosecutor refused to provide.

-You just have to remember.
+You have to remember.
 The judge controls the sentence, but the prosecutor controls the charges.
-So, where you can run into a problem in trying to use the judge is if the charges are charges that carry with them a mandatory minimum.
+So, trying to use the judge can be problematic if the charges carry a mandatory minimum.

 For example, attempted murder is fifteen to life.
-So, the judge can't dismiss that because he or she doesn't control the charges, so the best sentence that a judge could give is fifteen to life.
+So, the judge can't dismiss that because they don't control the charges, so the best sentence that a judge could give is fifteen to life.

 That doesn't help you.
 So, then you have to go to the DA's boss and try to get the boss to get rid of the attempted murder and give a different crime that doesn't carry fifteen to life.

-So, it's a little bit complex for somebody that hasn't been doing it for a long time, but for those criminal defense attorneys that know what they're doing, have been down the road you're about to travel, those are the ones you want to get in front of and let them sit down and talk to you about your case and figure out a good game plan, and whether the EDP court is best for you or not.
+So, it's a little bit complex for somebody who hasn't been doing it for a long time, but for those criminal defense attorneys who know what they're doing and have been down the road you're about to travel, those are the ones you want to get in front of and let them sit down and talk to you about your case, figure out a good game plan, and decide whether the EDP court is best for you or not.